What can cause chemical poisoning?

 - Industrial chemicals

-Identifying the type of poison is important to treat the poisoning.
+Mixing chemicals can also result in a chemical poisoning.
+Identifying the type of poison involved is important to effectively treat the person.

 What are the symptoms of a chemical poisoning?